JW-Roh/PortraitLock/README.md

 ### History

 Originally developed by ryst, he dropped maintenance of the tweak following iOS 8.
-I've since updated it to work with iOS 9 and 10, as well as fixed a few bugs in his implementation.
+I've since updated it to work with iOS 9-11, as well as fixed a few bugs in his implementation.

 ### Installation